tahir1111-hub/aws-serverless-image-processing/README.md

 S3 automatically triggers Lambda.

+Lambda processes the image using Pillow.

-The processed image will be saved in the `output/` folder.
+The processed image is saved in the `output/` folder.

 ## 📦 Install Dependencies